Twitter Updates

 Comments

 Unlike the Pilsner type lagers, this is a classic Vienna lager.
-It's sweeter and hoppier than a lot of lagers.
+It’s sweeter and hoppier than a lot of lagers.
 It has that pronounced caramel flavour in the finish which quite interesting.
-This is a beer that goes well with company, meaning you can enjoy this beer slowly.
+This is a beer that goes well with the company, meaning you can enjoy this beer slowly.

 The one thing I like about small breweries is that they have personality.
-Steam Whistle is a beer I espouse a lot about, but it's because the beer is good, but they also care about stuff, like the indie music scene and the environment.
-Steam Whistle uses Enwave's Deep Lake Water Cooling (DLWC) system for its refrigeration systems.
-The Brooklyn Brewery also does good things for the environment, including being powered by 100% wind generated electricity.
-Good beer, good people, what's not to like.
+Steam Whistle is a beer I espouse a lot about, but it’s because the beer is good, but they also care about stuff, like the indie music scene and the environment.
+Steam Whistle uses Enwave’s Deep Lake Water Cooling (DLWC) system for its refrigeration systems.
+The Brooklyn Brewery also does good things for the environment, including being powered by 100% wind-generated electricity.
+Good beer, good people, what’s not to like.